 WRITE FOR RIGHTS SUCCESSES

 Every year around December 10th, Amnesty supporters send letters on behalf of people they’ve never met.
 Our messages help convince government officials to release people imprisoned for expressing their opinion, stop the use of torture, and end other human rights abuses.
 Letter writing has always been at the heart of Amnesty International’s work, and 59 years of activism shows us that words have power.
-Last year we sent over 6.6 million messages from 200 countries — and changed lives.
+Last year we sent over 4.4 million messages from 170 countries and territories — and changed lives.

 Below you will find some of the remarkable success stories from past Write for Rights campaigns.

 Phyoe Phyoe Aung, 2015 Write for Rights case

 Phyoe Phyoe Aung is a young human rights defender and Secretary General of one of Myanmar’s largest student unions.
 On March 10, 2015, she and 50 other students were arrested by police for their peaceful demonstrations against an education law they believe limits freedom of education.Phyoe Phyoe Aung was charged with a range of offenses including taking part in an unlawful assembly and inciting the public to commit offenses against the State.
 She faced up to nine years’ imprisonment and was a prisoner of conscience.
 She was freed on April 8, 2016.